TOPReward: Token Probabilities as Hidden Zero-Shot Rewards for Robotics

 \textbf{Prefix sampling.} To obtain a temporal progress curve, we evaluate Eq.~\eqref{eq:instr_reward} on a set of $K$ uniformly spaced prefix lengths $\{t_k\}_{k=1}^K$ with $1 = t_1 < \dots < t_K = T$.
 This involves $K$ model forwards and produces rewards $\{r_{t_k}\}$ summarizing how completion evidence accumulates over time (\Cref{fig:method_example}).

-\textbf{Normalization.} Usually a progress estimate implies a number that is between 0 and 1, but the range of log probability is $(-\inf, 0]$.
-We therefore use min-max normalization to map rewards to a normalized progress score $s_{t_k}$ within each episode:
+\textbf{Normalization.} The raw log-probability range is $(-\inf, 0]$, while VOC and visualizations are easier to interpret on a bounded scale.
+For within-trajectory evaluation, we therefore use min-max normalization to map rewards to a normalized progress score $s_{t_k}$ within each episode:

 with a small $\varepsilon$ for numerical stability.
-This yields a well-posed progress estimate in $[0,1]$ that is comparable across time within a trajectory.
+This normalization is non-causal because the episode-level minimum and maximum are known only after all sampled prefixes are scored.
+We use it for within-trajectory progress visualization and VOC evaluation, not as the raw online reward signal.

-\textbf{Dense rewards for downstream use.} When a per-step reward is needed (e.g., for reward-aligned behavior cloning), we use the progress increment to construct such a signal:
+\textbf{Positive weights for downstream offline learning.} When a per-step weight is needed for reward-weighted offline behavior cloning, we use the \rwname increment to construct a positive weighting signal:

-where $\tau$ is a scaling factor to control how different the weight for good action and bad action should be, and $\delta_{\max}$ is a maximum allowed reward to prevent the model from only focusing on a subset of actions with excessively large weights.